Contact Us

 Strategic Partnerships

-In PCI DSS v4.0, custom controls are allowed to be implemented for most requirements to the extent that customized controls are needed to meet PCI DSS requirements.
+In PCI DSS v4.0.1, custom controls are allowed to be implemented for most requirements to the extent that customized controls are needed to meet PCI DSS requirements.

-The customized approach is also intended to provide a framework to allow the design of controls that address evolving threats, evolving technologies, and allow for more flexibility and support to meet the security objectives of the PCI DSS.
+The customized approach is also intended to provide a framework that permits the design of controls that address evolving threats and technologies and allow for more flexibility and support to meet the security objectives of the PCI DSS.
 The customized approach allows assessed entities to show they are meeting the stated security objectives of related PCI DSS requirements thus demonstrating compliance with the PCI DSS.

-What is the Difference in Approaches to PCI DSS v4.0?
+What is the Difference in Approaches in PCI DSS v4.0.1?

-Let's understand the difference between the defined approach, which is the standard or traditional assessment approach, and the customized approach.
+The difference between the defined approach, which is the standard or traditional assessment approach, and the customized approach is as follows:

-• The defined approach means following the control processes for the requirements already laid out in PCI DSS v4.0.
+• Follows the control processes for the requirements already laid out in PCI DSS v4.0.1.
 Most organizations will probably follow the defined approach.

-• The customized approach means following a custom control process, or controls adopted by the assessed entity, that may be somewhat different from the defined approach but still meet the stated security objective of the requirement.
+• Follows a custom control process, or controls adopted by the assessed entity, that may be somewhat different from the defined approach but still meet the stated security objective of the requirement.

-PCI DSS v4.0 allows for a hybrid approach where most requirements are met following the defined approach and one or more requirements are met following the customized approach.
+Alternatively, the PCI DSS v4.0.1 allows for a hybrid approach, where most requirements are met following the defined approach and one or more requirements are met following the customized approach.

-3 Things to Consider Before Using PCI DSS v4.0's Customized Approach
+3 Key Considerations Before Using PCI DSS v4.0.1's Customized Approach

-2. Second, determine if you're already following the defined approach for each requirement applicable to your cardholder data environment (CDE).
+2. Determine if you're already following the defined approach for each requirement applicable to your cardholder data environment (CDE)

-3. Third, where you're not already following the defined approach, consider whether the control processes you have implemented or plan to implement are adequate to meet the stated security objective of the requirement.
+3. Where you're not already following the defined approach, consider whether the control processes you have implemented or plan to implement are adequate to meet the stated security objective of the requirement

-If you need to consider the customized approach for your environment, prepare proposed controls designed to meet the security objective of the requirement and share them with you assessor to get feedback on whether the controls are acceptable to meet the stated security objective of the related requirement.
+If you need to consider the customized approach for your environment, prepare proposed controls designed to meet the security objective of the requirement and share them with your assessor.
+This way, you can collect feedback on whether the controls are acceptable to meet the stated security objective of the related requirement.

 Qualified security assessors (QSAs) are required to be trained in the customized approach in order to be qualified to review and determine the acceptability of custom controls designed by assessed entities.
 QSAs trained in the customized approach are an excellent resource for working through the process of setting in place controls designed to meet the customized approach.

-Tips For Getting Started With PCI DSS v4.0's Customized Approach
+Tips For Getting Started with PCI DSS v4.0.1's Customized Approach

-As you do move forward with potentially taking the customized approach to controls, here are some tidbits to keep in mind:
+As you move forward with potentially taking the customized approach to controls, here are some tidbits for considerations and best practices you should adopt:

-• A business justification is NOT required to use the customized approach for any requirement.
+• A business justification is NOT needed to use the customized approach for any requirement.

 • There are some requirements that explicitly cannot be met using the customized approach.
-These requirements are outlined in PCI DSS v4.0.
+These requirements are outlined in PCI DSS v4.0.1.

-• The same control processes could potentially be used to meet the security objectives of multiple requirements.
-But still, each requirement using the customized approach must be validated individually by the assessor.
+• The same control processes could potentially be used to meet the security objectives of multiple requirements, yet still, each requirement using the customized approach must be validated individually by the assessor.

-• Even though it's possible to meet many requirements using the customized approach, the complexity of your assessment increases each time you do.
+• Even though it's possible to meet many requirements using the customized approach, the complexity of your assessment increases each time.
 As a matter of simplifying your assessment, try to minimize the number of requirements that are met using the customized approach.

 • Remember that custom controls may need to show operating effectiveness over a period of time, such as daily, weekly, monthly, or quarterly activities.
-Consider how you'll show that your custom controls are operating effectively over a period of time.
-Documentation, documentation, documentation!
+Consider how you'll show that your custom controls are operating effectively over a period of time, through comprehensive and thorough documentation.

-• Evidence to show custom controls are in place likely include policies, procedures, system configuration settings, reports, logs, screenshots, etc. Ensure that your policies, procedures, and other documentation are aligned with and support your custom controls.
+• Evidence to show custom controls are in place likely include policies, procedures, system configuration settings, reports, logs, screenshots, and more.
+Ensure that your policies, procedures, and other official documentation are aligned with and support your custom controls.

-• Customized implementations will require a risk analysis that is shared with your assessor following the PCI DSS v4.0 risk analysis template.
+• Customized implementations will require a risk analysis that is shared with your assessor following the PCI DSS v4.0.1 risk analysis template.

 • Customized implementations are not supported when performing a self-assessment or using the self-assessment questionnaire (SAQ).